Time CappingThis is a special case of Frequency Capping when you don't want a visitor to see the same ad again for a period of time.

 - Target ads by placement URL or referring URL

-- Target ads by visitor city, metro area, or within a radius
+- Target ads by visitor city, group of cities or within a radius

 - Target ads by visitor country